namanpatel6/flight-tracker/README.md

 - Email/Password (credentials)

 To set up OAuth providers, you'll need to create OAuth applications in the respective developer consoles and add the client IDs and secrets to your `.env.local` file.

+### About NEXTAUTH_SECRET

+The NEXTAUTH_SECRET is a cryptographic key used by NextAuth.js for:
+- Encrypting JWT tokens used for sessions
+- Signing cookies to prevent tampering
+- Securing the overall authentication flow

+Always use a strong, randomly generated secret and never commit it to your repository.

 ## Development